ucsd-cse11-w22/ucsd-cse11-w22.github.io/_working/exam1.md

 ### Release: 10am Friday January 21, 2021
 ### Due: 11:59pm Saturday January 22, 2021

 **Note that this is released after class Friday, and is due the next day in the evening.
-We will not accept late submissions**
+We will not accept late submissions.**

 This page details a take-home exam that you will complete over the next day.
 You can’t communicate with anyone about the content of the assignment